From fat-shaming, skinny-shaming to pretty shaming, here are 5 types of body shaming you didn’t know you were committing.

 This is the most debilitating type of body shaming and it is the one on which a lot of studies on body-shaming are hinged.

 It is wrong on all levels!

 2. Skinny Shaming

-There are are women who have what I call super metabolism.
+There are women who have what I call super metabolism.
 No matter what they eat, they never add on weight.

 Although eating disorders can affect people of any gender at any life stage, they are most often reported in adolescents and young women.
-In fact, statistics has it that up to 13% of youth may experience at least one eating disorder by the age of 20.
+In fact, statistics have it that up to 13% of youth may experience at least one eating disorder by the age of 20.

 3. Pretty Shaming

-Yes there is a thing as pretty shaming!
+Yes, there is a thing as pretty shaming!
 I was a victim.
 As a matter of fact, I have been a victim of it all my life and became conscious of the fact I was being body shamed about being pretty in my undergraduate years.